jcranston/coding-challenges/ai_context/new_problem.md

    - Add both a user solution and a canonical solution.
    - Use descriptive function names and include docstrings for all methods.
    - Use snake_case for all function arguments and variable names.
+   - **CRITICAL: Only create stubs (with `pass` statements) unless the user explicitly asks for implementations.**
+   - If the user requests multiple approaches (e.g., "top-down and bottom-up"), create separate stub methods for each approach.
 3. **Update `test_solution.py`:**
    - Always write out the full test file upon problem creation.
    - Use `pytest.mark.parametrize` to define multiple test cases.
    - Ensure both user and canonical solutions are tested in all cases.
    - Import from `.solution` (e.g., `from .solution import ...`).
    - Do not ask the user if you should write out the test file—this is always required.
+   - **CRITICAL: Test files should check for `None` results and skip assertions for unimplemented solutions.**
 4. **Update `README.md`:**
    - Use the following sections:
      - Problem